phairiceismyotp/AO3_Notifications/README.md

 Before installing, users are encouraged to review the source code. `AI_AUDIT_GUIDE.md` includes a prompt for independent AI-assisted review.

+## Acknowledgements

+This project was inspired by PhaiRice, the Phainon x Castorice pairing from Honkai: Star Rail.
+They are the reason behind the name `phairiceismyotp` and the blue-purple alternating theme in the Tampermonkey interface.

+My deepest thanks go to the friends and beta testers from the PhaiRice shipper community.
+Your support, testing, and suggestions helped shape this project from a small personal tool into something worth sharing.

+Thank you, sincerely.

 ## License

 AO3 Notifications is licensed under AGPL-3.0-only.
 See `LICENSE` for the full license text.